 Do you think the archangel Gabriel thinks anything the less of me, because I promptly and respectfully obey that old hunks in that particular instance?

-Revision Narrative: What the Archangel Gabriel Thinks // Melville’s British editor cut Ishmael’s first question, probably because of its flippant reference to Gabriel, who in the Bible heralds the Judgment Day.
+REVISION NARRATIVE: What the Archangel Gabriel Thinks // Melville’s British editor cut Ishmael’s first question, probably because of its flippant reference to Gabriel, who in the Bible heralds the Judgment Day.
+See similar expurgations of "archangel" in Chs.
+42, 71, and 135.
 To compare American and British pages, click the thumbnails in the right margin.
 Who

 REVISION NARRATIVE: Ishmael and Slavery // In his rhetorical question "Who aint a slave?"
 Ishmael adopts an African American dialect to underscore the slave-like conditions of sailors and his own empathy for America's slaves.
 Ishmael’s rhetoric reflects the frequently-heard arguments of the 1840s that compared northern “wage slaves” to the chattel slaves of the South and alludes in general to the slavery controversy, which, with the passage of laws known as the Compromise of 1850, was growing ever more heated.
 However, Melville's British editor "corrected" Ishmael's grammar by revising “aint” to “is not,” thus undermining Melville's comic stage-playing.
 To compare American and British pages, click the thumbnails in the right margin. a slave?
 Tell me that.
 Well, then, however the old sea-captains may order me about—however they may thump and punch me about, I have the satisfaction of knowing that it is all right; that everybody else is one way or other served in much the same way—either in a physical or metaphysical point of view, that is; and so the universal thump is passed round, and all hands should rub each other’s shoulder-blades, and be content.